Traditional Pork Pie Recipe: A Classic British Favourite

 Prep all your ingredients,

-3. Assemble the Pie: Preheat your oven to 180°C (350°F).
-And grease your baking tins,Roll out two-thirds of the pastry on a floured surface to line a pie dish, letting the excess hang over the edges.
+Assemble the Pies: Preheat your oven to 180°C (350°F). line and grease your baking tins with grease proof paper, Roll out two-thirds of the pastry on a floured surface to line a pie dish, letting the excess hang over the edges.
 Spoon in the meat filling evenly.
-Roll out the remaining pastry for the pie lid, and place it on top.
-Crimp the edges to seal.
+Roll out the remaining pastry for the pie lid, use some milk to create a pastry glue and apply it to the edges of the pastry then place the lid on top.
+Crimp the edges to seal and decorate with any leftover pastry if you wish.

-5. Bake: Place the pie in the preheated oven and bake for about 2 to 2.5 hours, until the pastry is golden brown and the filling is cooked through.
+Bake: Place the pie in the preheated oven and bake for about 2 to 2.5 hours, until the pastry is golden brown and the filling is cooked through.
 Tip, if the pastry has browned sufficiently and it needs further cooking then cover the top with tin foil to prevent it burning.
 And remember to use a meat thermometer to see that it has cooked through you will be looking for 80 - 90 °c

-7. Cool and set: Allow the pie to cool completely then put in a fridge over night this will set the filling along with the jelly and allow you to remove the tin without breaking the pastry.
+Cool and set: Allow the pie to cool completely then put in a fridge over night this will set the filling along with the jelly and allow you to remove the tin without breaking the pastry.
 Enjoy your homemade traditional pork pie.

-My First Attempt at traditional Pork Pie
+My First Attempt at traditional Pork Pies

 Tips:

-• Serving Suggestions: Pork pie is delicious on its own or served with pickles and a side salad.
+Serving Suggestions: Pork pie is delicious on its own or served with pickles and a side salad.

-• Storage: Keep any leftovers in an airtight container in the fridge for up to three days, or freeze for longer storage.
+Storage: Keep any leftovers in an airtight container in the fridge for up to three days, or freeze for longer storage.

-• Double this recipe: and make two or more at once and freeze ready for that special occasion (thaw in the fridge for at least a day before serving)
+Double this recipe: and make two or more at once and freeze ready for that special occasion (thaw in the fridge for at least a day before serving)

 Now that you have this traditional recipe, it’s time to roll up your sleeves and get baking.
 Enjoy the delicious flavors and textures of this British classic!